Last updated on February 10th, 2021

 - 1 teaspoon kosher salt

-- 2 sticks unsalted butter, cut into 1/2 inch cubes, chilled (I cube the butter, then stick in the freezer for five minutes)
+- 2 sticks (16 tablespoons) unsalted butter, cut into 1/2 inch cubes and chilled

 - 2 egg yolks + 1 whole egg

 - Whir the flour, sugar and salt in the bowl of a stand mixer fitted with the paddle attachment at low speed for 5 seconds.

 - Add the chilled butter cubes and mix on low speed for about a minute or until the flour starts to look clumpy.
 There should still be chunks of butter throughout.

 - Add the milk and the two egg yolks and mix for another 30-60 seconds, until the dough just comes together.
 It will still be lumpy and "shaggy," as Joanne calls it.

 - Mound the dough onto a clean, unfloured work surface like a Roulpat and, using the palm of your hand, smear the dough down the side of the mound to the counter.
 Pastry chefs call this fraisage and it's this technique of gently smushing the butter into the dough that ensures an extraordinarily flaky crust.

 - Smear the entire mound, bit by bit, until the dough holds together and the butter is well-streaked throughout.